 On June 1, 2022, the Company filed a petition to request the upliftment of the order of March 18, 2022, so that its planned drilling campaign could continue in accordance with its granted permits.
 On July 20, 2022, the Environmental Court revoked its March 18, 2022 order, allowing the Company to resume its drilling program with certain restrictions, including a limited and monitored drilling plan suggested by the Company.
-On August 22, 2022, the Court of Appeals of Santiago rejected the appeal filed against the decision (see below).
-Two decisions of the Environmental Court, dated September 28, 2022, and November 8, 2022, clarified the nature and extent of the obligations imposed on the Company for it to resume its drilling program.
-On September 9, 2022, and on December 26, 2022 the Supreme Court rejected special recourses filed by claimants against the July 20, 2022 decision that revoked the suspension injunction (see below, "Cases before the Supreme Court").
+On August 22, 2022, the Court of Appeals of Santiago rejected claimants' appeal filed against the decision.
+Two decisions of the Environmental Court dated September 28, 2022, and November 8, 2022, clarified the nature and extent of the obligations imposed on the Company for it to resume its drilling program.
+On September 9, 2022, and on December 26, 2022, the Supreme Court rejected special recourses filed by claimants against the July 20, 2022, decision that revoked the suspension injunction.
 On June 15, 2023, the Environmental Court declared that the Company had complied with the conditions imposed to return to drilling and authorized the Company to resume its drilling program in the terms indicated on its previous decision from July 20, 2022.
 On July 21, 2023, the Supreme Court rejected the special recourse filed by plaintiff against the latter decision.

-Three requests for administrative invalidation (claim of illegality) were filed in July 2021 against the Revised Environmental License before the Regional Environmental Committee of the Valparaíso Region.
-These requests were aggregated in one single administrative proceeding.
+2. Three requests for administrative invalidation were filed in July 2021 against the Revised Environmental License before the Regional Environmental Committee of the Valparaíso Region.
+These claims were aggregated in one single administrative proceeding.
 The Company filed its defense rejecting all factual and legal allegations.
-On February 8, 2022, the Regional Environmental Committee rejected all three administrative claims, and the parties were notified of the decision on February 23, 2022.
-The claimants challenged the decision before the Environmental Court, and the Court consolidated all three claims in one case.
+On February 22, 2022, the Regional Environmental Committee rejected all three invalidation claims.